xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

 _Method 2:_
-   In the Messages section (**Orders** -> **Messages**), locate the communication thread you require (it will have the order number shown in the **Link** column) and click anywhere on its line.
+   In the Messages section (**Orders** -> **Messages**), locate the communication thread you require.
+(You will be able to identify the thread you require by the order number shown in the **Link** column.)

+   Click on the thread to access its contents.
    ![msgs_select_msg.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_select_msg.png)

-   You will be redirected to the Messages section of the order details with the respective communication thread.
+   You will be redirected to the Messages section of the order details with the respective communication thread expanded.
    ![msgs_msgs4order.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_msgs4order.png)

 ## Contacting a customer about a specific order
-To write a message to a customer regarding a specific order:
+If necessary, you can write to a customer about their order from the order details page of that order.

+Here's how:

    1. In the **Orders list** section (**Orders** -> **Orders list**), find the order you require and open its details for viewing/editing.